ptamayo97/gatsby-starter-netlify-cms/src/pages/social/index.md

   Please stop by our booth at the following locations to learn more about social activities with SWE.
 socialEvents:
+  - calLinkTitle: asf
+    calURL: sadf
-  - socialEventDescription: this is event 1
+    socialEventDescription: this is event 1
     socialEventImage: /img/chemex.jpg
     socialEventTitle: Event 1
-calLinkTitle: Full Calendar
-calURL: url
 ---